dnulnets/purescript-openlayers/README.md

 OpenLayers uses a lot of object inheritance, optional record fields and fields having mutiple types when creating the objects.
 It has been solved in purescript by using type parameters, Union, and a pattern of constructuor records and unsafeCoerce.
 See down below for more details.

-## Adding the library to your proecjt
+## Adding the library to your project

 Add this to your package.dhall: